yochannah/carpentries.org/pages/workshop_faq.md

 ### Can I charge Learners a fee to attend a workshop I host?

 Yes, you can charge learners a fee to attend a workshop.
 It is up to the Host to decide if they will charge each participant.
 Often a nominal fee of $20 reduces the number of no-shows.
-Since most workshops have a wait list, it is best to be able to offer these spots to people on the wait list instead of having an empty seat.
+Since most workshops have a wait list, it is best to be able to offer these spots to people on the waitlist instead of having an empty seat.

 ### Can I pay Instructors a stipend?

 The Instructors selected to teach workshops are volunteers and are not paid for their service.
-To compensate for their time we require the Host to cover travel expenses.
+To compensate for their time, we require the Host to cover travel expenses.
 If you would like to support our Instructors, you are encouraged to make a targeted [donation](https://carpentries.org/donate/) to The Carpentries to support instructor development.

 ## Further Resources